Symbiota/Symbiota-Documentation/versioned_docs/version-3.3/4-Editor_Guide/7-Editing_Searching_Records/1-symbiota_data_fields.md

 ### Georef Verification Status

-This field is used to indicate whether or not the geoference has been reviewed or verified.<br></br>
+A status used to indicate whether or not the geoference has been reviewed or verified.<br></br>
 **Examples:** `reviewed` `not reviewed` `needs verification` `verified by collector`<br></br>
 See Darwin Core's [georeferenceVerificationStatus](https://dwc.tdwg.org/terms/#dwc:georeferenceVerificationStatus)